danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 [Full SQL](DICOM-index-sql.md)

 #### Data Ingestion Sequence
+- When creating a blobs, the blob names will have watemark.
+- If during store, if anypart of the distributed transaction fails it leaves the record in creating state.
+- If the user retries the request, we will respond with a conflict, asking them to delete the instance before recreating.
+- If the request is not retries, a background task will clean it up.
+- During delete the mapping record is moved to delete table with "deleting" state and async cleans up the blobs with matching name and watermark.

 ![Ingestion Sequence](images/DICOMWeb-Ingestion-Sequence.png)

 #### Normalized indexed data for search

 Within DICOM SOP Instances claiming to be from the same Patient/Study/Series we can expect inconsistencies.
 We will create new study/series version on conflict.
+Version will be incremented for each conflicting row with same Id and StudyUID.

 ### FHIR integration